 A new FAIR-type control system is being implemented and operated for the first time in a machine providing real beam conditions and hence will be the perfect occasion to test not only the interplay of the newly implemented tools and concepts but also to scrutinize on the stability of the system.
 Moreover, with the local ion source the ring can also be operated independently.
 This makes it a perfect training environment for the operators crew to get accommodated with the new control system.
 Both allow for valuable feedback on the operational concept well in advance before the commissioning of FAIRs key machines.

-Assembly, alignment, and baking of all ring components has been completed.
 Presently, CRYRING@ESR is in commissioning with beam from the local injector.
 The local ion source with 300 keV/u RFQ accelerator as well as the injector beamline from ESR to CRYRING are operating and have both successfully demonstrated ion beam transport towards CRYRING.
-Storage of ions is working since September 2017.
-H2+ ions were injected from the local injector into CRYRING and observed in the ring beam diagonistic elements for many seconds, the lifetime was only limited by the vacuum conditions.
+Ion storage has been achieved Sep.
+2017.
+H2+ and other singly charged ions were injected from the local injector into CRYRING and observed in all beam diagonistic elements of the ring for many seconds, the beam lifetime was only limited by the prevailing vacuum conditions.
+The first experimental systems (particle detectors, fluorescence setups) have recorded signals induced by the stored ion beams.

-Our next steps are to bring the electron cooler into service, to set up the extraction beamline, and to prepare first experimental detectors and components.
+Our next steps are to bring the electron cooler into service, to set up the extraction beamline, and to perform first experiments.

 Documents and publications